INSIGHT-As inauguration nears, law enforcement scrutiny drives U.S. extremists into internet's dark corners

 ANALYSIS-Facebook and Twitter crackdown around Capitol siege is too little, too late

-(Reporting by Julia Harte, Ted Hesson, Kristina Cooke, Elizabeth Culliford; Additional reporting by Katie Paul and Mark Hosenball, Sarah Lynch, Joseph Menn and Raphael Satter; Editing by Ross Colvin and Marla Dickerson)
+(Reporting by Julia Harte, Ted Hesson, Kristina Cooke, Elizabeth Culliford and Katie Paul; Additional reporting by Mark Hosenball, Sarah Lynch, Joseph Menn and Raphael Satter; Editing by Ross Colvin and Marla Dickerson)

 ((Julia.Harte@thomsonreuters.com; 202-590-7402;))